bluebanquise/bluebanquise/resources/documentation/monitoring/prometheus.rst

 configuration.

-The configuration file for Prometheus is located under /etc/prometheus/prometheus.yml.
+The configuration file for Prometheus is located under **/etc/prometheus/prometheus.yml**.
 It contains all the exporters to scrape, and more.

-It is now time to configure client side.
+Now, configure the client side.
 Note that while the /etc/bluebanquise/inventory/group_vars/all/addons/prometheus.yml file is only used by the prometheus_server role, the client files seen in next section will be shared by both server and client role.
 Server will use it to know which